 Improve the Exterior

 Even if you modify or upgrade your double wide's interior, its exterior will undo your efforts, unless you make a few changes to it.
 Remove old shutters and aluminum siding in favor of vinyl or wood siding, for instance.
-Use faux stone or brick veneer around the entryway and in place of any plywood skirting, from the street, to improve the view from inside, and for your own enjoyment when lounging or strolling outdoors.
+Use faux stone or brick veneer around the entryway and in place of any plywood skirting, if the home isn't on a foundation.
+Landscape a plain grass lot with evergreen shrubbery, shade trees, rock gardens and a water feature for curb appeal from the street, to improve the view from inside, and for your own enjoyment when lounging or strolling outdoors.